Menton Cote Dazur, France Travel Guide

 Menton works well as a beginning for longer regional explorations.

-Extend your stay with trips to coastal cities or venture inland to Provence.
-Explore Cannes for its Croisette and glamour, or dedicate time to the charming villages and wine regions of inland Provence like the Luberon, Aix-en-Provence, or Avignon.
+Extend your stay with visits to coastal cities or venture inland to Provence.
+Explore Cannes for its Croisette and glamour, or dedicate time to the charming villages and wine-producing areas of inland Provence like the Luberon, Aix-en-Provence, or Avignon.

 From Menton, seamlessly proceed with your trip.
-Head west along the from across the country from the other side Nice, Cannes, Antibes, or Saint-Tropez.
-For an extra scenery, move inland to Grasse, Aix-en-Provence, or Avignon.
+Head west along the from coast to the other side Nice, Cannes, Antibes, or Saint-Tropez.
+For a change of scenery, move inland to Grasse, Aix-en-Provence, or Avignon.
 Alternatively, cross the border and explore Italy, visiting Genoa or the scenic Cinque Terre.

 Plan your extended journey with these popular routes.
 Follow the coastal route from Menton to Saint-Tropez, utilizing trains or a rental car.
 For a Provençal deep dive, head inland from Nice or Cannes.
 Alternatively, extend your adventure into Italy, progressing along its picturesque coast.

 Beyond Menton, the region unfolds with distinct experiences.
-Each destination offers its own unique character, whether you're in search of coastal glamour, historical depth, or rural tranquility.
+Each destination offers its own unique character, whether you're looking for coastal glamour, historical depth, or rural tranquility.

 Continue exploring the French Riviera with its famous cities and beaches.

-Head inland for a taste of authentic Provence, known for its heritage and landscapes.
+Head inland for a taste of authentic Provence, known for its heritage and scenery.

 Seamlessly extend your journey into the beauty of the Italian language Riviera.